Graphmasters/nunav-navigation-sdk-example/README.md

-# NUNAV SDK Example Integration for Android and iOS
+# NUNAV Navigation SDK Example Integration for Android and iOS

-This project serves as an example and guide for integrating the NUNAV SDK into Android and iOS apps.
+This project serves as an example and guide for integrating the NUNAV Navigation SDK into Android and iOS apps.

 ![Preview](android/docs/navigation.gif)